-(xv) Major Risks. - Major business risks are operational, regulatory, and financial risks.
-For Financial Risk Management Objectives and Policies, please see details in Note 30 to the Audited Consolidated Financial Statements.
-The operational and regulatory risks are being mitigated by the company's compliance to its IMS Policy which is ISO certified.
-Its Integrated Management System (IMS) covers the following: Quality Management System (ISO9001:2008), Environmental Management System (ISO 14001:2004) and Occupational, Health and Safety System (OHSAS 18001:2007).
-The Company is ISO certified since 2008.
+In 2008, SMPC obtained ISO certification on Integrated Management System covering three (3) standards as follows: Quality Management System (ISO 9001:2008), Environmental Management System (ISO 14001:2004), and Occupational Health and Safety Management System (OSHAS 18001:2007).
 Recently, SMPC has successfully transitioned and passed conformance to the 2015 versions of ISO 9001 and ISO 14001 on quality and environmental management systems, respectively.
-The new versions require an embedded risk-based approached and take into account the engagement of various key stakeholders.
-Meanwhile, its power subsidiary mitigates its business risks by employing equipment redundancy to manage the risk of prolonged unplanned shutdowns and by securing business interruption insurance for its power plants.
+The new versions require an embedded risk-based approach and take into account the engagement of various key stakeholders.